The Mule (2018 film): Plot

 In the middle of a $12 million cocaine shipment, Earl winds up in a diner with Bates.
 Neither man recognizes the other, and the elderly Earl gives Bates advice to try and mend fences with his wife and not make the mistakes Earl has made.
 Earl then leaves to conclude the delivery of the shipment but then gets a call from Ginny, who informs him that Mary is gravely ill.
 Earl initially tells Ginny there's nothing he can do until she rebukes him for his perceived lack of care.
 Earl relents and disobeys Gustavo, making peace with Mary and staying with her in her final moments.
 Mary dies peacefully days later.
 After attending the funeral and finally reconciling with Iris and the rest of his family, Earl resumes the delivery as both the DEA and the cartel close in on him.

 The cartel's enforcers catch him and upon discovering that he disobeyed them to care for his ex-wife, they call Gustavo to request leniency.
-Gustavo agrees to this demand and allows Earl to continue.
-Earl proceeds to the drop point but the DEA agents finally catch up and arrest him; Bates has a pleasant aside with Earl before sending him away.
+Gustavo reluctantly agrees to this request and allows Earl to continue.
+Earl continues driving toward the drop point but the DEA agents set up a roadblock and arrest him; Bates has a pleasant aside with Earl before sending him away.
 In court, Earl's lawyer starts to give an impassioned plea, asking for mercy for Earl due to his age and military service.
 However, a clearly guilt-ridden Earl interrupts her to plead guilty to all charges and is promptly sent to federal prison.
 His family lend him their support and promise to visit him.
 In prison, he returns to horticulture.